transferwise/marketing-components/packages/docs/README.md

 [![CircleCI](https://circleci.com/gh/transferwise/marketing-components.svg?style=shield)](https://circleci.com/gh/transferwise/marketing-components)

-# Neptune Web Docs
+# Marketing Components Docs

-Neptune is the Design System built by and used at TransferWise.
-Neptune Web is the Neptune framework for Web.
-Neptune Web provides a way to build high quality, consistent user experiences on the web with ease.
+Marketing Components is built by and used at TransferWise.
+Marketing Components provides a way to build high quality, consistent user experiences on the web with ease.

-This is the Neptune Web Documentation website.
+This is the Marketing Components Documentation website.
 See the [live site](https://transferwise.github.io/marketing-components)

 ## Contributing